by Jason Wasserman MD PhD FRCPC

+Blood moves around the body through long thin tubes called blood vessels.
+Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.
 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.

-Why is this important?
+Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+This is called lymphovascular invasion.
 Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.